 Core Gateway — equipment that provides access to the external network (Internet).

-BIRD — service on the cluster node that implements the iBGP protocol.
+FRR — service on the cluster node that implements the iBGP protocol.

 Linux CORE — OS core of cluster node.